 In 2013, the Agency created a new mortgage loan product called NC Home Advantage Mortgage ("HomeAd").
 The mortgage loans are pooled into Ginnie Mae, Fannie Mae and Freddie Mac mortgage-backed securities by the Agency's master servicer, which is currently ServiSolutions.
-HomeAd production is funded using two sources of funds: (1) through the issuance of tax-exempt and taxable mortgage revenue bonds, and (2) through the sale of MBS to a third party.
+HomeAd production is funded using two sources of funds: (1) through the issuance of tax-exempt and taxable mortgage revenue bonds and (2) through the sale of MBS to a third party.
 The bond-funded MBS are reflected on the Agency's Statement of Net Position as investments.

 The HomeAd program provides multiple down payment assistance options to borrowers, across all loan types (FHA, USDA, VA and conventional), including no down payment assistance, 3% down payment assistance, or the NC 1st Home Advantage Down Payment Assistance which provides a fixed amount of down payment assistance.
-The HomeAd loans with the NC 1st Home Advantage Down Payment Assistance are bond funded and the amount of associated down payment assistance is \$15,000.
-Series 56 proceeds will be used to purchase Series 56 DPA Loans.
+The HomeAd loans with the NC 1st Home Advantage Down Payment Assistance are bond funded and are paired with \$15,000 of down payment assistance.
+Series 57 proceeds will be used to purchase NC 1st Home Advantage Down Payment Assistance loans ("Series 57 DPA Loans").

 On June 3, 2019, Fannie Mae and Freddie Mac began issuing new, common, single mortgage-backed securities, formally known as the Uniform Mortgage-Backed Security ("UMBS").
 The UMBS finance the same types of fixed-rate mortgages that back Fannie Mae Certificates and Freddie Mac Certificates and are guaranteed by either Fannie Mae or Freddie Mac depending upon which issues the UMBS.
 The UMBS have characteristics similar to Fannie Mae Certificates and Freddie Mac will offer investors the opportunity to exchange existing Freddie Mac Securities for "mirror" UMBS backed by the same loans as the existing securities.
-Proceeds of the Series 56 Bonds may not be used to purchase the Mortgage-Backed Securities, which include UMBS, until after Series 56 Initial Remarketing Date.
-(For purposes of this Official Statement and the Series 56 Certificates the term "Mortgage-Backed Securities" includes UMBS.)
+Proceeds of the Series 57 Bonds are expected to be used to purchase the Mortgage-Backed Securities, which include UMBS.
+(For purposes of this Official Statement and the Series 57 Certificates the term "Mortgage-Backed Securities" includes UMBS.)